 |Shelley Campf||Chris Kappler||Geoff Teall|

-The USHJA and TCP Committee are dedicated to providing accessible education for USHJA members.
-Please complete the TCP clinic host application and submit it to the USHJA office and any other materials you wish the TCP Committee to consider.
-The TCP Committee reviews all applications and notifies applicants, in writing, of the status of the application within 45 days of its receipt in the USHJA office.
+The USHJA is dedicated to providing accessible education for USHJA members.
+Please complete the TCP clinic host application and submit it to the USHJA TCP Coordinator.
+Submitted applications will be reviewed and hosts notified in writing, of the status of the application within 45 days of receipt.